25 of the Best Ophthalmologists Near Me in Everett, WA

 Offers Telehealth

-Soo Kim is an Ophthalmologist in Everett, Washington.
+Soo Kim is an Ophthalmologist practicing medicine in Everett, Washington.
 Dr. Kim is highly rated in 1 condition, according to our data.
-Her top areas of expertise are Cataract, Dry Eye Syndrome, Glaucoma, and Ocular Hypertension (OHT).
+Her clinical expertise encompasses Cataract, Dry Eye Syndrome, Glaucoma, and Ocular Hypertension (OHT).
+Dr. Kim is board certified in American Board Of Ophthalmology.
 Dr. Kim is currently accepting new patients.

 Expertise in